 As a business begins to experience financial distress, its directors, officers, creditors, and other stakeholders need to understand their rights and remedies.
 Insolvency law includes mechanisms to restructure the business to avoid bankruptcy or to liquidate the business, and offers an organized framework to address creditors' secured and unsecured claims, including outstanding employee wage and pension claims.
 This course gives a general introduction to Canadian insolvency law.
 The course is designed with an emphasis on current caselaw and the theoretical framework that underpins the Canadian insolvency system.
 The course is primarily aimed at exploring business insolvency and bankruptcy law; however, it does provide an introduction to the personal insolvency statutory regime.
 The class will explore fiduciary obligations of corporate officers, and the relationship between the corporate board, insolvency officers, creditors and employees in governance of the financially distressed corporation, creditor rights and remedies, and developments in international and cross-border insolvency.
 Considerable time will be spent on specific provisions of the Bankruptcy and Insolvency Act and the Companies' Creditors Arrangement Act so that students have a solid understanding of the legislative framework.
 The teaching methodology includes lectures, small group problem-solving exercises and class discussion.
-Students must participate in a restructuring simulation, which includes an appearance before the court on initial motions.
+Students must participate in a restructuring simulation.
+Required text: Bankruptcy and Insolvency Law in Canada Cases, Materials and Problems.